SeasonsComputing/seacom-portfolio/tvk-resume-2026.md

   aren't used and reflect poorly on the whole product are costly and worse, may result in reputational damage and distrust
 - **Do it right, do it now** - it's never faster nor cheaper to do it right later.
-In fact, it's worse because often time misjudgment becomes institionalized in shared understanding and imbued in the software artifacts produced.
+In fact, it's worse because often time misjudgment becomes institutionalized in shared memories and imbued in the software artifacts produced
 - **Anyone can write code that works** - writing functional software is the bare minimum.
   Constructing software that is essential, durable, minimalist, comprehensible _and_ functional _while_ adhering to first principles is aspirational